Skip to Content

 How to get rid of bird nest permanently?

-To permanently evict bird nests, block access to nesting spots with bird netting, seal entry points, and install spikes on perches.
+Block nesting habitats with heavy-duty bird netting, seal entry points with mesh, and install bird spikes on ledges.

 Is it OK to remove a birds nest?